luigisaetta/avmiotcg/README.md

 ###                  luigi.saetta@gmail.com

-This repository contains most of the work I have done to develop a working prototype for a Cloud Gateway for an Automatic Vehichle Monitoring System (AVM) based on Oracle IoT Cloud Service
+This repository contains most of the work I have done to develop a working prototype for a Cloud Gateway for an Automatic Vehicle Monitoring System (AVM) based on Oracle IoT Cloud Service

-The Gateway now support two incoming protocol:
+The Gateway now support two protocols for incoming messages:
 * HTTP
 * MQTT
 a custom input msg format is embedded in the code, but it can easily be changed